Author’s Kit

 Papers must be of original, previously unpublished work.
 Papers must be anonymized to support double-blind reviewing.
 Submissions thus must not include authors’ names and affiliations.
 The submissions should also avoid links to non-anonymized repositories: the code should be either submitted as supplementary material in the final version of the paper, or as a link to an anonymized repository (e.g., Anonymous GitHub or Anonym Share).
 Papers that do not conform to these requirements will be rejected without review.

-Papers that have been or will be under consideration for other venues at the same time must be declared at submission time.
-If a paper is accepted for publication at LREC 2026, it must be immediately withdrawn from other venues.
-If a paper under review at LREC 2026 is accepted elsewhere and authors intend to proceed there, the LREC 2026 Programme Committee must be notified immediately
+At the time of submission to LREC 2026, papers that have been submitted to or are under consideration for other venues at the same time must be declared.
+If a paper is accepted for publication at LREC 2026, it must be immediately withdrawn from any other venue.
+If a paper under review at LREC 2026 is accepted elsewhere and authors intend to proceed there, the LREC 2026 Programme Committee must be notified immediately.

 Accepted papers will appear in the conference proceedings, which include both oral, poster or poster plus demo papers in the same format.
 Determination of the presentation format (oral vs. poster) is based solely on an assessment of the optimal method of communication (more or less interactive), given the paper content.

-Ethics Statement
+Ethics Statement and Limitations Section

 We encourage all authors submitting to LREC 2026 to include an explicit ethics statement on the broader impact of their work, or other ethical considerations after the conclusion but before the references.
 The ethics statement will not count toward the page limit